gityoav/gityoav/README.md

-- I am Yoav Git
-- I’m interested in Python related to financial datasets analysis
+Welcome, my name is Yoav.
+I’m interested in Python related to financial datasets analysis.
+You can contact me on yoav.git@gmail.com
-- yoav.git@gmail.com

 <!---
 gityoav/gityoav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.